 There are no make-ups available for assignments.
 Once assigned, assignments are always available online up until the deadlines.
 Because they are assigned well ahead of time, documentation of illness or a serious personal matter must be provided for at least five of the seven days of the week of the assignment's deadline for any accommodations to be made.
+All documentation must go through the Dean of Students Instructor Notification system (https://care.dso.ufl.edu/Instructor-notifications/).
+A personal matter must also go through the same process.
+These notes must be received within five business days.

 It is especially important not to wait until just before the deadlines to complete assignments.
 A computer problem happening just before the deadline is not a valid excuse for not completing the assignment.
-If there is a technical problem with accessing the website or a particular assignment within CANVAS, you must contact eLearning technical support and the online instructor at least 48 hours prior to the deadline, so appropriate steps can be taken to fix the issue and appropriate extensions can be given if necessary.
+If there is a technical problem with accessing the website or a particular assignment within CANVAS, you must contact eLearning technical support and the online Instructor at least 48 hours prior to the deadline, so appropriate steps can be taken to fix the issue and appropriate extensions can be given if necessary.
 (Thus, check early that you can access the assignments.
-You will not be granted an extension for technical problems if you do not contact the online instructor before the deadline.)
+You will not be granted an extension for technical problems if you do not contact the online Instructor before the deadline.)
 It is best to get your assignments done at least two days early.
 It is your responsibility to have and maintain all the equipment and services necessary to participate in an online course.

-Repeated for emphasis: Technical problems must be reported to the online instructor at least 48 hours prior to the submission deadline, no exceptions!
+Repeated for emphasis: Technical problems must be reported to the online Instructor at least 48 hours prior to the submission deadline, no exceptions!